 Краткий анализ криптографических механизмов защищенного взаимодействия контрольных и измерительных устройств

-Mathematical models of distributed computing based on the calculus of mobile processes ($\pi$-calculus) are widely used for checking the information security properties of cryptographic protocols.
-Since $\pi$calculus is Turing-complete, this problem is undecidable in general case.
-Therefore, the research is carried out only for some special classes of $\pi$-calculus processes with restricted computational capabilities, for example, for non-recursive processes, in which all runs have a bounded length, for processes with a bounded number of parallel components, etc. However, even in these cases, the proposed checking procedures are time consuming.
-We assume that this is due to the very nature of the $\pi$ -calculus processes.
-The goal of this paper is to show that even for the weakest model of passive adversary and for relatively simple protocols that use only the basic $\pi$-calculus operations, the task of checking the information security properties of these protocols is co-NP-complete.
+Mathematical models of distributed computations, based on the calculus of mobile processes (pi-calculus) are widely used for checking the information security properties of cryptographic protocols.
+Since pi-calculus is Turing-complete, this problem is undecidable in general case.
+Therefore, the study is carried out only for some special classes of pi-calculus processes with restricted computational capabilities, for example, for non-recursive processes, in which all runs have a bounded length, for processes with a bounded number of parallel components, etc. However, even in these cases, the proposed checking procedures are time consuming.
+We assume that this is due to the very nature of the pi -calculus processes.
+The goal of this paper is to show that even for the weakest model of passive adversary and for relatively simple protocols that use only the basic pi-calculus operations, the task of checking the information security properties of these protocols is co-NP-complete.

 We study several Russian key-agreement cryptographic protocols for compliance with specified security properties in view of possible adoption of these protocols as standardized solutions intended to be used in the Russian Federation.
 We have used a number of automatic cryptographic protocol verification tools available in the Internet such as Proverif, AVISPA-SPAN and Scyther, to simulate examined protocols.
 We find a number of vulnerabilities and propose ways to fix them.